-When it comes to additives and buffers there are many things on the market that are not needed.
+You don’t need very many chemicals.
 I personally only use Seachem Safe, which is a concentrated powder version of Seachem Prime.
 The main reason I stay away from additives such as pH Up or pH Down is because by the end of the day, the buffer is burned off and the pH will go right back to the where it was.
 Also, because discus requires so many water changes, you will have a constant fluctuation of pH.
 The best thing to do for any fish is to keep your water levels consistent and avoid having large swings in temperature or pH.

 Many discus owners keep their discus in a bare bottom or sand bottom tank with minimal plants, wood, rocks, etc. The reason for this is to help the cleanliness of the water and because discus aren’t brought up in heavily planted waters.
-You also don’t want many nooks and cranies for food and debris to get trapped in which is why sand and bare bottoms do best.
-It is gorgeous to see a nice planted discus tank but it is very very difficult to maintain.
+You also don’t want many nooks and cranies for food and debris to get trapped.
+This is why sand and bare bottoms do best.
+It’s gorgeous to see a nicely planted discus tank but very difficult to maintain.
 Due to the higher water temp that discus like (84 degrees), most aquatic plants do not thrive at all.
 Although hardy aquatic plants such as swords and anubias should do fine.
 But I am not saying a gorgeous, fully planted, co2 injected tank cannot be done – It just must be done right!

 Discus fish are beautiful fish that require a lot of attention.
-If you want a gorgeous centerpiece fish tank in your home filled with these colorful beauties than follow my process and you’ll be very happy as I am.
+If you want a gorgeous fish tank filled with these colorful beauties, follow this process and you’ll be very happy.
 Everything in caring for your Discus resorts back to keeping good clean water for your fish.
-Make sure to do consistent water changes and feeding patterns and you will have gorgeous, dinner plate sized Discus in no time!
-Thank you very much for finding interest in my article and please follow me @newengland.aquarist on Instagram if you found this to be valuable advice!
+Make sure to do consistent water changes and feeding patterns.
+Keep up with this and you’ll have dinner plate sized Discus in no time!
+Thank you very much for finding interest in my article and reach out to me @newengland.aquarist on Instagram if you found this to be valuable advice!